Faculty | Primary

 Mira Khila joined Princeton Montessori School in 2022 and is an assistant teacher.

-Mira holsa a Bachelors degree in Arts & Education from Tanta University, Egypt.
-She Attended Collins workshop for best practices of teaching Math, reading and writing inside the classroom as well as 2016 Cambridge Global Learner conducted by Cambridge International Examinations.
+Mira received a BA in Arts and Education from Egypt and holds a Collins workshop certification for best practices of teaching Math, reading and writing inside the classroom.
+In 2016 she completed the Cambridge Global Learner training conducted by Cambridge International Examination.

 Conference Teacher